-The strand brings together the theoretical foundations of Performance and Theatre Studies and focuses on the development of skills across a range of creative and contextual disciplines of contemporary performance practices.
-This includes areas as diverse as writing for performance, interactive theatre, producing, curation and entrepreneurship, as well as an engagement with visual dramaturgy, scenography and critical practice.
-Students will build their foundation for their chosen careers around the role of the producer looking at skills in fundraising, development, marketing, programming, artistic direction, finance, production assisting and administration ensuring that they’re ready to create their own work and help others to produce their performances.
-We do this to be as employable as possible.
+The strand brings together the theoretical foundations of Performance and Theatre Studies, and focuses on the development of skills across a range of creative and contextual disciplines of contemporary performance arts practices.
+This includes areas as diverse as critical and creative writing, live art, object manipulation, Butoh, new media art and photography, as well as an engagement with visual dramaturgy and scenography.
+Projects are led by Central’s staff of internationally recognized artists and scholars, as well as a broad range of Visiting Lecturers who are leading practitioners from across the world.
+In the context of their development as artists, students will also be trained in the role of producer, acquiring skills in programming, marketing and finance, fundraising, production assisting and administration, to ensure that they are ready to create their own work and help others to produce their performances.

-Focus is on the development and contextualisation of creative practice.
-Undertaking a project to engage with and develop strategies for intercultural and interdisciplinary work, taught by international practitioners.
-Production of a festival of live performance, The Accidental Festival (www.accidentalfestival.co.uk) at a professional venue in London, mentored by a range of international practitioners and artists.
-Completion of a professional placement with a company or practitioner.
-Seminars and workshops, continuing development of skills in cultural leadership and independent practice.
-Students will be encouraged to develop a speculative, research based project to sustain and support their work.
+In the second year, focus is on the development and contextualisation of creative practice.
+Students undertake a creative project to engage with and develop strategies for interdisciplinary work, taught by internationally renowned practitioners.
+In the second year, students will also develop skills and knowledge in producing, management and programming.
+They will organize a festival of live performance at a public venue in London, mentored by a range of professional curators and producers, as well as complete a professional placement with a company or practitioner.

-Opportunity to apply and refine your practice within a range of professional contexts.
-Applying specialist skills into creative practice through two major tasks designed by students with the aid of tutor guidance.
-Portfolio preparation which might include archives of projects involved in during the year, and an examination and presentation of different working processes.
-Through regular seminars and mentorships, students are acquainted with the dominant industry problematics and discourses, to be made aware of the potential contexts of their work.
+In the last year of the programme, students are given the opportunity to apply and refine their practice within a range of professional contexts.
+Specialist skills will be applied in creative practice through two major tasks designed by students with tutor guidance.
+Students are also guided in the preparation of a portfolio, which might include archives of projects they are involved in during the year, and an examination and presentation of different working processes.
+Through regular seminars and mentorships, students are acquainted with the dominant problematics and discourses in the performance arts, and made aware of the potential contexts of their work.
 Students are required to support their learning in a vocational setting beyond Central.
-Opportunity to personally research, both practically and theoretically, areas of key interest and to be assessed against a chosen practitioner identity.
+In this context, students are invited to personally research, both practically and theoretically, areas of key interest and to be assessed against a chosen practitioner identity.